davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   Target Machines <target-format-checks>`.

 gnu_inline

+  .. index:: gnu_inline function attribute

-  ``gnu_inline`` function attributeThis attribute should be used with a function that is also declared with the ``inline`` keyword.
+  This attribute should be used with a function that is also declared with the ``inline`` keyword.
 It directs GCC to treat the function as if it were defined in gnu90 mode even when compiling in C99 or gnu99 mode.